RTH00/hans/README.md

   * stdout_path: Templating applies to this field (see the `Templating` section).
   * stderr_path: Same as `stdout_path` for the standard error output.
 Failure to start the job process itself is written in this file.

 All fields are mandatory but the `jobs` and `dependencies` lists can be empty.
+When a job configuration is changed while a job is running, the failure behavior and retry delay applied are the ones set at the start of the execution.

 ## Execution model